San Diego Addiction Treatment Center

 for Heroin Addiction

 Outpatient rehab for heroin addiction is a good choice for addicts who have either completed a 30-day inpatient rehab or who cannot completely walk away from their professional and familial obligations.
-While participating in an outpatient rehab program, addicts typically live in a sober living facility, or back at home with their family.
+While participating in an outpatient rehab program, addicts typically live in a sober living facility, or back at home with their families.
 They spend 5 to 8 hours a day participating in group counseling, individual therapy, and other supportive activities.

 Our San Diego Intensive Outpatient Program provides structure and support for people reintegrating back into their daily life.
 During the outpatient process, our clients will be able to work through their experience with Post-Acute Withdrawal Symptoms (PAWS) and get support from psychological professions for any issues that they may encounter in early sobriety.